Safety and your head

 It all seems a world away now, but one fact still holds good.
 A riding hat keeps you warm in winter, while vented variations are available for summer shade and coolness.

-Hat manufacturers have made huge strides in harnessing technology to bring every rider a choice of variously shaped and sized, comfortable, lightweight, smart and even colourful headgear.
+Hat manufacturers have made huge strides in harnessing technology to bring every rider a choice of variously shaped and sized, comfortable, lightweight, smart and even colourful and glittering headgear.

 To test their ingenuity still further, these manufacturers must also design and produce hats that meet the various safety standards, each of which requires specific protective features at certain points.
 This is why some designs appear more traditional, while others are constrained by the standard to which they comply.